sholtomaud/blog/hugo/content/post/2014-04-27-starting-to-build-things.md

 know where to get started, feel free to [shoot me an email][].

 If you’re reading this as an experienced programmer, I want to hear about the cool projects you did to get started.
-Leave a comment!

 [previous post]: /2013/05/05/something-out-of-nothing/
 [pythagorean triples]: http://en.wikipedia.org/wiki/Pythagorean_triple